MaskingTechnology/jitar/documentation/07_deployment.md

 To keep an overview over the components of an application, we recommend to place components into a separate file as much as possible.
 When an application is ready for deployment, all components can be bundled into a single file per segment to speed up the startup time of a node.

 {:.alert-info}
 We do not provide a tool yet to create segment bundles automatically.
-This is planned to add before releasing version 1.0 of Jitar.
+This is planned to be added before releasing version 1.0 of Jitar.

 Creating segment bundles manually can be simply done by creating a module that imports all segment components and exports them again.